-Taste, Odor and Colour in Drinking Water
+Taste, Odour and Colour in Drinking Water

 Tastes and odors are common water quality problems across the country.
 They are caused by a variety of factors, the most common of which is chlorine.
 Keep in mind that tastes and odors will vary from tap to tap and are influenced by personal likes and dislikes.

-Common Taste and Odor Problems
+Common Taste and Odour Problems

 Rust and metallic tastes: Excessive iron, manganese and other metals in drinking water change the taste and appearance of water.
 They may be naturally occurring or produced by corrosion.
 Although water is usually rust-free when it leaves the treatment plant, it can pick up rust and other metals from corroding pipes en route to your tap.
 Untreated water from private wells often contains iron manganese in “reduced” form, which is fully dissolved until slowly oxidized by oxygen in the air.
 Such water will appear clear at first, turning either rusty (iron) or blackish (manganese) and cloudy in a few minutes.
 The same delayed reaction can happen with corrosion, too, if the problem is nearby.